 The ATCM allows for unlimited usage of an E/S engine during emergencies.
 The ATCM clearly defines what emergency use is (see definitions of "Emergency Standby Generator" and "Emergency Use") and under what conditions the engine can be operated.
-The APCD will enforce the emergency operation provisions of the ATCM.
+The APCD will enforce the emergency operation provisions of the ATCM and will allow unlimited emergency use as that term is defined in the ATCM.